openedx/docs.openedx.org/source/educators/concepts/advanced_features/content_experiments_overview.rst

 If your course uses content experiments, the grade report that you generate from the instructor dashboard includes a column identifying the experiment group that each learner has been assigned to.
 For more information, see :ref:`Interpret the Grade Report`.

-For more information, see :ref:`Configure Your Course for Content Experiments`and :ref:`Add Content Experiments to Your Course`.

 .. important:: Content experiments do not display correctly in the mobile apps.
 Blocks created with Content Experiment components display in the mobile app with a "Group ID" label.